Frequently Asked Questions

 How much space does it take?

-The desktop version needs roughly 120 MB disk space, the Android version about 80 MB and the IOS version about 10 MB.
+The desktop version needs roughly 400 MB space, the Android version about 80 MB.

 Why is the application taking so much space?